 What will the timelines for review be?

-We are testing a timeline for HRA-managed studies of 30 calendar days.
-As studies come in and are reviewed, we are collecting metrics in order to make a detailed assessment of the period of time Pharmacy Assurance takes.
+During the roll out phase we are testing a timeline for HRA-managed studies of 30 calendar days.
+As studies come in and are reviewed, we collect data about the actual time taken for Pharmacy Assurance and may adjust timelines in the future.

-Feedback that has been provided from both commercial and non-commercial sponsors has shown that the process is making a positive impact upon the speed and ease at which sites can begin setting up prior to the start of a study.
+Feedback from both commercial and non-commercial sponsors has shown that the process makes site set up quicker and easier prior to the start of a study.